PSASCapstone2013/MessageFeeder/README.md

 Run it using command:
   python feeder.py

-To use flag -h or --help to see more options.
+Use flag -h or --help to see more options.